Finding Materialized Models for Model Reuse: Introduction

-The rest of the paper is organized as follows.
-Section~\ref{sec:related} reviews the related work.
-Section~\ref{sec:problem} presents basic preliminary materials related to the source model selection and defines the problem of source model selection.
-Section~\ref{sec:method} details the proposed framework.
-Section~\ref{sec:exe} presents our experimental results.
-Finally, we conclude this paper in Section~\ref{sec:conclusion}.
+\textbf{Outline.} The rest of this paper is organized as follows.
+Section~\ref{sec:preliminaries} introduces basic preliminary materials related to the materialized model query, and defines the problem of materialized model query.
+Section~\ref{sec:framework} presents the overall architecture of our proposed \textsf{MMQ}, and Section~\ref{sec:alg} details the proposed method and the improved method.
+Section~\ref{sec:experiment} reports our experimental results.
+Section~\ref{sec:relatedwork} reviews the related work.
+Finally, we conclude the paper in Section~\ref{sec:conclusions}.